hzoo/hopeinsource.com/season-3/emotional.md

 #### Tractability

 [26:48] **Omar**: I have a thread somewhere on Twitter where I was looking at this idea of tractability.
 There was a blog post that a economic historian wrote a year or two ago, where she is talking about, over the last hundred years, how have computers affected economics and how have they constrained economics?

+> "👍 the hidden influence of tools & materials on practice. (in this case, the hidden influence of availability & nature of compute on the practice of economics + subsequent path dependence)" - [Omar](https://twitter.com/rsnous/status/1163105743148421121?s=20)

 [27:06] **Omar**: Because, you know, if you're an economist, you often are doing a lot of calculations on data.
 You're trying to like figure things out.
 And you're often using computers to do that, right?
 Like for the last 50 years or so, that's been one of the uses of computers.
 So how has the tractability of, things like what things are easy to calculate, how has that affected the field of economics?